solsword/anarchy/README.md

 - Reversible & incremental shuffling
 - Reversible & incremental random distribution (items among ranges)

-The core API is available in C, Python, and Javascript, and includes:
+The core API is available in C, Python, Javascript, and Unity/C#, and includes:

 - Reversible pseudo-random number generation:
     * `prng` and `rev_prng` the forward and reverse PRNG functions